las-r/enn/README.md

 q=w,0;
 ```
 #### Output a value
-`q` is outputed to the console.
+`q` is outputted to the console.
 Variable outputs are inline.
 ```
 >q;
 ```